Chunky Carob Cake

 And it’s incredibly easy – all ingredients mixed in a bowl and poured in a pan!

 I was amazed at how light and airy the carob cake came out, while still packing a delicious aroma.
 I’m going to have some fun experimenting with the recipe at home, using coconut products, tucking the batter around almond butter, soaking vanilla beans in almond milk.
 But for now, here’s the original recipe.
 Enjoy!

 - 1/2 cup melted ghee

 - 1 tsp cinnamon

-- Pour into the pan and bake for 25 minutes or until a toothpick inserted in the middle comes out clean.
+- Pour into prepared plate and bake for about 30 minutes, or until a toothpick or fork inserted comes out relatively smooth.